OleSan/Test_spec/README.md

 # Specification for HTML based adverts

-This is the specification for both the HTML banners on Schibsted sites that use AdTech as ad delivery system.
+This is the specification for the HTML creatives on Schibsted sites that use AdTech as ad delivery system.

 ## 1. Dimensions